mitsuakki/lazycommit/doxygen/index.md

 ## Lazycommit Documentation

-This site contains auto-generated API documentation for lazycommit (and dependencies which are not outsourced).
+This site contains auto-generated API documentation for lazycommit (and dependencies which are not outsourced). <br>
 Documentation here is regenerated for every release.

 This site can be accessed via **undefined atm**.